theseus-os/theseus-os.github.io/posts/2021-10-04-August-September-Update.md

 After multiple iterations, we settled on **Design 3** above.
 It selects the best set of tradeoffs in the spectrum of design points, and most importantly, simplifies the translation between on-screen coordinates and scrollback buffer coordinate.

-One interesting aspect of Theseus's terminal emulator is that it is split into multiple components:
+One interesting aspect of Theseus's terminal emulator is how it's split into multiple components:
  * The *frontend*: a single entity responsible for handling incoming character and control/escape code bytes and determining what actions should be taken.
    * The frontend is also reusable as a terminal driver, `readline` library, and line discipline layer.
  * The *backend* abstraction: a trait that represents the various display actions that a terminal might invoke.
- * The *backend* implentation: one of multiple entity types that handles display actions to "render" the terminal output in different formats:
+ * The *backend* implentation(s): one of multiple entity types that handles display actions to "render" the terminal output in different formats:
    * Graphical pixel framebuffers
    * Classic 80x25 VGA screen with 16-color basic text display
    * A serial port connected to a host-side pseudo-terminal